Additional Rules are found at the beginning of the STEM section.

 COMPUTER MYSTERIES UNIT 2

-H860001 Computer Application Notebook (Scoresheet SF277) - 4-H member should use computer application to create a graphic notebook utilizing computer technology.
+H860001 Computer Application Notebook (Scoresheet SF277) - 4-H member should use a computer application to create a graphic notebook utilizing computer technology.
 This exhibit consists of an 8.5 inch x 11 inch notebook which should include two parts:

 1. A detailed report describing: